ThomasNicosanti/thomasnicosanti.github.io/index.markdown

         width="360"
         height="240"
         style="float">
-  <p>I'm a second year PhD student in Geometry and Mathematical Physics at SISSA (Trieste).<br>
+  <p>I'm a fourth-year PhD student in Geometry and Mathematical Physics at SISSA (Trieste).<br>
-  I've just started working on my PhD project about Abelian Topological Theories and their relation with Algebraic Topology, under the supervision of Pavel Putrov.
+  I'm working on my PhD project about Topological Field Theories and their relation with low-dimensional topology and number theory, under the supervision of Pavel Putrov (ICTP).
+Together with Johann Quenta-Raygada (SISSA), we are exploring the correspondence between gauge theories with continuous and finite gauge groups.
   </p>

-  <p>This site is still a W.I.P.</p>
+  <p>I'm one of the organizers of the <a href="https://sites.google.com/view/sissa-junior-gmp/home-page">Junior GMP students' cycle of seminars</a>.</p>

 </div>